Day of the Dead at St. Willebrord

-We have adapted this tradition here at St. Willebrord.
-Each year, on the last weekend of October, our Spanish faith formation 5th graders decorate two special “grave sites” in our gathering space.
-One site is meant to remember everyone who has died in the past year.
-The other is to remember anyone who has died in the past.
+At St. Willebrord, we honor this tradition each year by incorporating it into our community activities.
+On the last weekend of October, our 5th graders from the Spanish faith formation program decorate two special “grave sites” in our gathering space.
+One site is dedicated to those who have passed away in the past year, while the other commemorates loved ones who have died in previous years.

 At a special “Dia de Los Muertos” Mass on the weekend closest to November 2, the names of recently deceased family and friends close to our Hispanic families are read, and the Mass is dedicated to their memory.